 Where to Stay in Orlando

-If you want to stay near the theme parks, you probably stopped reading already.
-We would highly recommend staying in areas like Winter Park or Thornton Park, near downtown.
-These are beautiful neighborhoods with a lot of good restaurants, shops and cafes close by.
-Search listings on Airbnb.
-If you’ve never used the service before, sign up here and receive $40 off a stay over $75!
+If you want to avoid the crowds, stay in areas like Winter Park or Thornton Park, near downtown.
+These are beautiful neighborhoods with lots of great restaurants, artisan shops and cafes.
+Rent an apartment off Airbnb.
+If you’ve never used the service before, sign up here and receive up to $55 off your first stay!
+It is an especially great deal for families and groups of friends.
+Search for properties with consistently good reviews for the best experience.

 Getting Around Orlando